 A reliable, interpretable metric for measuring closed-set identification is accuracy.
 In a nutshell, accuracy measures the average number of times the target person shows up among the search results.

 Let’s see how this works in practical terms.
 As usual, we start by stating the business requirements.
-Imagine we have a webpage where up to 10 search results can appear.
-We should therefore measure the number of times the correct person is found among the top ten search results.
+Imagine we have a web page where up to 10 search results can appear.
+We should, therefore, measure the number of times the correct person is found among the top ten search results.
 This is called Top-N accuracy, and in this particular case, N equals 10.

-For each trial, we set aside a target image of a particular person to find and the gallery set we are going to search through, containing at least one other image of the same person.
+For each research instance, we set aside a target image of a particular person to find and the gallery set we are going to search through, containing at least one other image of the same person.
 We then retrieve the top ten search results and check whether the target person is among the results.
 In order to get the accuracy value, one adds up the trials where the person was found, then divides by the total number of trials.

 Open-set identification consists of retrieving the image most likely to be the target person, then deciding whether or not it is indeed this person based on the confidence value.
 Open-set identification can be seen as a superposition of closed-set identification and verification, and all the discussion on evaluating verification tasks applies here.
 It’s also clear that one can perform open-set identification by verifying the target image with every other image in the search set.
-The reason people use closed-set identification here is efficiency; some face recognition software ships with fast search algorithms capable of going through millions of feature vectors in milliseconds.
+The reason people use closed-set identification here is efficiency; some face recognition software ships with the fastest search algorithms capable of going through millions of vectors of features in milliseconds.
 Doing this many distinct verifications will take much more time.

-Let’s suppose that there are 100 people in the loyal customer list.
+Suppose that there are 100 people in the loyal customer list.
 This can be seen as an example of open-set identification.
 After considering the costs, the marketing department decides that it’s acceptable to mismatch one visitor as a loyal customer daily.
 Assuming that the shop sees a daily average of 1,000 visitors, each has to be matched against a list of 100 loyal customers.
-The necessary FAR can be estimated as 1 / (1000 * 100) = 10-5, which corresponds to about one customer per day recognised as loyal by mistake.
+The necessary FAR can be estimated as 1 / (1000 * 100) = 10−5, which corresponds to about one customer per day recognized as loyal by mistake.

 Once the error rates are set, one should consider choosing a proper dataset for testing.
 One good course of action might be to install a camera in the desired location (face recognition vendors can help with recommending devices and locations).
-By matching the transactions from the loyalty card holder with the camera images and filtering the results by hand, the shop employees can build a positive pairs dataset.
+By matching the transactions from the loyalty cardholder with the camera images and filtering the results by hand, the shop employees can build positive pairs dataset.
 It’s also a good idea to add a bunch of random visitor images (one image per person) This number of images should be roughly equal to the daily average number of visitors to the shop.
 By combining the loyal customer images with random visitor images, one can build a test dataset of both positive and negative pairs.

 One thousand positive pairs should be enough for a desirable detection rate.
 The negative pairs can be formed by combining different loyal customers and random visitors.
 It’s easy to get as many as 100,000 negative pairs this way.